hamlim/projects/packages/property-controls/README.md

 Rendering property control inputs is left up to the implementer to customize the rendering inputs and rendering context.

+Does this rendering pattern need to be seperate/repeated for each component, for example if I have a TextInput and a Select.
 Here is a snippet of an example rendering pattern:

 ```jsx